An official website of the State of Oregon

-It is good practice to update emission estimations when improved methods or data become available.
-Each year emissions data is recalculated and revised for all years in the inventory (1990 through the present).
-For this reason published data sets may vary from year to year.
+DEQ updates emission data for the entire inventory time series when improved methods or data become available.
+For this reason, published data sets may vary from year to year.